If you want your business to be successful, you need to know how to write a solid sales proposal. Follow these tips to get started.

 A strong CTA literally tells your prospect what to do next.
 Use positive, encouraging language that doesn’t leave room for doubt — assume they accept your sales proposal.
 If you sound uncertain, your potential client will be uncertain too.

 As with everything else in your sales proposal, your CTA should be tailored to your prospect.
-If you know your potential new client prefers in-person meetings, invite them to set up a meeting via your calendar.
+If you know your potential new client prefers in-person meetings, invite them to set up a meeting via your calendar or online meeting scheduler.
 Or, if you know they need to have an internal check-in prior to agreeing, let them know you’re available if they need you to jump on.

 Finally, remember this: the best CTAs are clear, concise and commanding.
 Bear this in mind when writing yours, and your sales proposal will have a greater impact as a result.